Unfabulous: Other appearances

 The show's main character, Addie Singer, also appears in a cross-over episode of Drake & Josh called "Honor Council", in which she helps Megan play a prank on Josh for a video Megan makes for her website.
 The episode aired in November 2004, a few months after both series had debuted.

 Broadcast

 The series aired on Nickelodeon and premiered in the United States on September 12, 2004.
 The final episode aired on December 16, 2007.
 After the series ended, reruns aired on TeenNick until 2015.

 Unfabulous has also previously aired on Nickelodeon Canada and Nickelodeon Teen in France.
-As of 2021, the show is not available on Paramount+ or other streaming services.